 A concurrent degree program is simultaneous study on an individualized basis that leads to two master’s degrees in two different graduate programs or two master’s degrees in the same major.
 Such a program is initiated by the student and requires prior approval of each academic unit and the Graduate School.
 If the student is approved to pursue two master’s degrees, up to 9 credits of course work from one degree program may be applied toward the second master’s degree, thereby allowing both degrees to be completed in less time.
-The forms required for approval of the concurrent program and petition for acceptance of nine credits of coursework in a second master’s program may be found here.
+The forms required for approval of the concurrent program and petition for acceptance of nine credits of coursework in a second master’s program can be found here.

 In particular, planning students with a serious interest in transportation are encouraged to apply for a concurrent degree program in Transportation Engineering with the Department of Civil & Coastal Engineering.